Iris subdichotoma: Description

 Later, a white flowering form was found and then was published and named as Iris subdichotoma f. alba Y. G. Shen, in 'Acta Bot.
 Yunnan' Vol.26 Issue5 page492 in 2004).
 Although this is now classified as a synonym of Iris subdichotoma.

-It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals, known as the 'standards'.
+It has three pairs of petals, three large sepals (outer petals), known as the 'falls' and three inner, smaller petals (or tepals, known as the 'standards'.
 The falls are oblanceolate, and 4 cm long and 7 cm long.
 The falls have a central yellow crest.
 The standards are narrow and oblanceolate, and 3 cm long and 4 mm wide.

 It has a 2 cm long perianth tube, 2.2 cm long stamens, 1.5 long and 0.5 cm wide, fusiform (spindle-shaped) ovary and 3 cm long style branches.
 The styles branches have narrowly triangular lobes.
 It also has filaments that are longer than the anthers.

-After the iris has flowered, it produces a cylindric seed capsule, between July to September, that is 5–6 cm long and 1 cm wide.
-It has 6 longitudinal ribs.
+After the iris has flowered, it produces a cylindric seed capsule, between July and September, that is 5–6 cm long and 1 cm wide.
+It has six longitudinal ribs.
 The capsule when ripe, splits a third of the way down, releasing the seeds.

-The seeds are 7.5 – 8.5 mm wide, maroon-brown and have a small wings.
+The seeds are 7.5–8.5 mm wide, maroon-brown and have a small wings.